How To Check your iPhone for Spyware

 The Common Symptoms of a Spyware Attack

-- Battery Overheating – Certain pieces of spyware can make your phone’s processor overworked thus draining your resources and overheating the battery.
-If you spot that your battery is constantly getting hot even if you didn’t run any resource-devouring apps, you might be having a spyware problem on your hands.
+- Battery Overheating – Certain pieces of spyware can make your iPhone’s processor overworked thus draining your resources and overheating the battery.
+If you spot that your battery is constantly getting hot even if you didn’t run any resource-devouring apps, you might be having a spyware problem on your hands that needs to be resolved.

 - The Device Connects to Internet Willy-Nilly – If you iPhone mysteriously keeps getting connected to the Internet without your knowledge, there’s a possibility a rogue app’s taken control of your device and won’t give up trying to update its foul form into one that is even more awful!